-Prerequisite (Grade 10): "B" average in accelerated College Prep Mathematics.
-"B" in previous science course and in Algebra I
+Prerequisite (Grade 10): "C" average in accelerated College Prep Mathematics.
+"C" in previous Accelerated and in ACP math

-Accelerated College Prep Biology
+College Prep Biology and teacher recommendation

-Prerequisite (Grade 11, 12): Minimum "C" final average in both previous accelerated college prep
+Prerequisite (Grade 11, 12): Minimum "C" average in both previous accelerated college prep science course

 Chemistry employs the mole and energy approach to help the student become aware of our chemical environment.
 The course emphasizes the structure of matter with a focus on atomic and subatomic levels.
 The course then develops the student's understanding of bonding concepts in the formation of complex compounds.
 The students learn use of the mole, stoichiometry, and energy interchanges for compound formation and decomposition.